jackmaden/philosophybreak/src/pages/articles/kierkegaard-life-can-only-be-understood-backwards-but-must-be-lived-forwards/index.md

 We do not (and will never) have the information required to forever ‘fix’ our lives — so why approach them as problems that need to be solved at all?

-Other animals know this better than us: there is nothing that needs answering.

 No matter what we do, reality will continually unfold before us.
 We can fight against this with plans, schemes, narrative arcs; but reality won’t care — for, in-itself, it doesn’t have any problems to solve.

-Reality just unconcernedly, invincibly, effortlessly goes on.
+Reality invincibly goes on.

 Perhaps, then, we might adjust our perspectives accordingly: put our energy not into endless reflection whereby we ‘fix’ the past or ‘solve’ the future, but in aligning better with what the very structure of existence demands: _experience the unfolding of reality now._

-The point is not to never think about the past or future; the point is that we shouldn’t reflect on them as problems that need solving.
+As contemporary philosopher [Laurie Ann Paul advises when discussing ‘transformative experiences’](/articles/laurie-ann-paul-on-how-to-approach-transformative-decisions/), if we cannot know the ‘best’ path forward with a major life decision, it’s often because there _isn’t_ a best path; there are simply different paths, which we’ll adapt to we live them.

+All else being equal, rather than exhaust ourselves on yet more research, cost-benefit analyses, and guesses at our future happiness, the most rational approach is to opt for the path we’re more interested in discovering.
+Instead of ‘fixing’ the future, we focus on the value of _revelation_.

-Life is here to be experienced.
+After all, life is here to be experienced.
 What kind of experiences appeal to you?
 Spending time with loved ones?
 Expressing your creativity?
 Feeling the sun on your face?

-Perhaps working out how to structure our lives more around such nourishing experiences is the only real ‘plan’ — the only real _solution_ — we need.
+Perhaps working out how to structure our lives more around such nourishing experiences, making a commitment to really show up for and _live in_ them, is the only real ‘plan’, the only real _solution_ we need.

 ## Learn more about Kierkegaard’s philosophy (and the existentialism it inspired)